‘Mercenary’ donor sold access for millions in foreign money

 He lived a lavish, jet-setting lifestyle, staying at fine hotels and hosting lawmakers and diplomats at four-star restaurants.
 Foreign ambassadors turned to Zuberi to get face time in Congress.
-A CIA officer called him the “best connected person I know,” marveling at the depth of his Rolodex.

 He was a charming networker and an inveterate namedropper.
 His Facebook account was filled with pictures of him next to the powerful and famous: having dinner with Hillary Clinton and Robert De Niro and rubbing shoulders with Trump’s then-chief of staff Reince Priebus outside Mar-A-Lago.
 Zuberi raised huge amounts for Clinton in the 2016 election before becoming a top donor to the Trump Presidential Inauguration Committee.